wp-plugins/worldcurrency/readme.txt

 There are no screenshots for this plugin, but there is a full demo on the [Plugin's Homepage](http://www.cometicucinoilweb.it/blog/en/worldcurrency-plugin-for-wordpress/)

 == Changelog ==

+= 1.20 (12 January 2015) =
+* Fix: Fix for servers which are ipv6 and ipv4, converts all visitor addresses to pure ipv4 format.
+Plugin has no support for native ipv6 at this time (the ip2c database is ipv4 only)

 = 1.19 (12 January 2015) =
 * Fix: Corrected error in readme